“I’m eating 1200 calories and I still can’t lose weight.”

 Alongside this, seeing the calorie counts/macros out in front of you gives you a much better idea of how things add up over the course of the day, rather than keeping ‘mental tabs’ on your meals and omitting little details like your morning coffee or the add-ons in your salad at lunch when you go and estimate later on.

 Just how much of an impact can a few errors make?
 Well, it turns out that these discrepancies can be quite significant.
-Understandably, errors on this end this would make most of our other efforts and habit changes go to waste.
+Understandably, errors on this end would make most of our other efforts and habit changes go to waste.
 This is especially so since the I’m-eating-less-and-don’t-see-results individuals may be more prone to throwing in the towel before getting to the bottom of the issue.

 Failing to Lose Weight